akeneo/pim-community-dev/UPGRADE.md

 > Please perform a backup of your codebase if you don't use a VCS (Version Control System).

+## PHP Version

+Akeneo PIM v3.0 is now using PHP 7.2.

 ## The main changes of the 3.0 version

 Main changes of the 3.0 are related to the code organization.
 In order to help the product team grow and delivery more features, we had to reorganize the code structure.
 Now it is split by functional domain instead of being grouped by technical concerns.